 c) Comprehensive guidelines on transition from analogue to digital broadcasting, focusing especially on strategies to speed up the migration and analogue switch-off.

+d) Comprehensive guidelines for the deployment of emerging TV/video distribution platforms and new technologies, and provisioning of new applications.

-d) Best practices report on fostering public awareness regarding the transition from analogue to digital broadcasting.
+e) Best practices report on fostering public awareness regarding the transition from analogue to digital broadcasting.

-e) Compendium of public policies on the digital terrestrial television transition, bringing together the regulatory experiences of countries concerning strategies for spectrum re-planning and planning and executing the analogue switch-off.
+f) Compendium of public policies on the digital terrestrial television transition, bringing together the regulatory experiences of countries concerning strategies for spectrum re-planning and planning and executing the analogue switch-off.

 4 Timing